MaritzaTC/actividad-simulacion1/README.md

     Finalmente, en el tiempo 11, el proceso 1 completó la operación de I/O y ejecutó la instrucción io_done, terminando así su ejecución.
+    Por lo tanto, el tiempo de ejecución de ambos procesos es de  **11** unidades de tiempo.
    </details>
    <br>

-4. Switch the order of the processes: `-l 1:0,4:100`.
+5. Switch the order of the processes: `-l 1:0,4:100`.
 What happens now?
 Does switching the order matter?
 Why?
 (As always, use `-c` and `-p` to see if you were right)

    <details>
    <summary>Answer</summary>